Last Updated on 28th February 2021 by Mark

 Is Loanpad Profitable?

-Loanpad Review – Summary
+Summary – Loanpad Review

-Although new, I feel Loanpad has one of the safer Peer to Peer offerings in the UK as far as their actual loans go.
+Having invested with them since they launched, I feel Loanpad has one of the safer Peer to Peer offerings in the UK as far as their actual loans go.

 Thumbs Up Points for Loanpad

 Safety – Loanpad appear to be one of the safer Peer to Peer lenders because of the loan security they offer – low LTV’s and senior positions on all loans.
 Although they are still a very young company so keep that in mind when looking to invest.

 Interest Provision Fund – another layer of protection covers lender interest if a loan is late paying (can happen a lot with short term development loans)

 Auto-Invest –very easy to invest, and hands off investing once set up

 Website – very easy to use and understand

 Instant, no cost exit – in Classic Account, easy to get out.
 Only 60 day notice and free exit on Premium Account or 0.5% for immediate exit in emergency.